-- 1. Prerequisites.
-This course assumes that you have taken Quantum Mechanics I, Phys 521, or the equivalent and that you have taken the first semester of our course in Mathematical Methods of Physics, Phys 466, or its equivalent.
-If you do not have the necessary background, you will have to scramble to keep up in this course. - 2.
-Punctuality.
-Lectures and other class meetings will start precisely on time; if you're late, tough luck. - 3.
-Getting help from the instructor and TA.
+1. Prerequisites.
+This course assumes that you have taken an undergraduate course in quantum mechanics on the level of our department's two-semester sequence, Phys 491 and Phys 492.
+If you do not have the necessary background, you might have to scramble to keep up in this course.

+2. Punctuality.
+Lectures and other class meetings will start precisely on time; if you're late, tough luck.

+3. Getting help from the instructor and TA.
 You are my first priority, and you are encouraged to get personal help from me at any time.
-During my office hours, which are 11:00 am-3:00 pm on Tuesdays, I guarantee to be available to talk to you; at other times I will talk to you unless I have some other, overriding obligation.
+During my office hours, which are 11:00 am to 3:00 pm on Thursdays, I will generally be available to talk to you; at other times I will talk to you unless I have some other, overriding obligation.
 I am unlikely to be in the department on Mondays and on Friday mornings.
-You can also get help from the TA, Xuefeng Zhang, who is available from noon to 2:00 pm on Wednesdays in Room 38.
+You can also get help from the TA, Matthew Chase, at times that will be announced shortly after the semester begins.